kanisterio/kanister/docs/tasks/logs.rst

 Logs Segregation
 ================

-To simulate a steady stream of log lines, the next step is to define a blueprint that uses flog_ to generate Apache common and error logs:
+To simulate a steady stream of log lines, the next step defines a blueprint that uses flog_ to generate Apache common and error logs:

 .. code-block:: bash